Cell division: Variants

 Cells are broadly classified into two main categories: simple non-nucleated prokaryotic cells and complex nucleated eukaryotic cells.
 Due to their structural differences, eukaryotic and prokaryotic cells do not divide in the same way.
 Also, the pattern of cell division that transforms eukaryotic stem cells into gametes (sperm cells in males or egg cells in females), termed meiosis, is different from that of the division of somatic cells in the body.
-Image of the mitotic spindle in a human cell showing microtubules in green, chromosomes (DNA) in blue, and kinetochores in red.

 In 2022, scientists discovered a new type of cell division called asynthetic fission found in the squamous epithelial cells in the epidermis of juvenile zebrafish.
 When juvenile zebrafish are growing, skin cells must quickly cover the rapidly increasing surface area of the zebrafish.
 These skin cells divide without duplicating their DNA (the S phase of mitosis) causing up to 50% of the cells to have a reduced genome size.
 These cells are later replaced by cells with a standard amount of DNA.
 Scientists expect to find this type of division in other vertebrates.

+DNA damage repair in the cell cycle

+DNA damage is detected and repaired at various points in the cell cycle.
+The G1/S checkpoint, G2/M checkpoint, and the checkpoint between metaphase and anaphase all monitor for DNA damage and halt cell division by inhibiting different cyclin-CDK complexes.
+The p53 tumor-suppressor protein plays a crucial role at the G1/S checkpoint and the G2/M checkpoint.
+Activated p53 proteins result in the expression of many proteins that are important in cell cycle arrest, repair, and apoptosis.
+At the G1/S checkpoint, p53 acts to ensure that the cell is ready for DNA replication, while at the G2/M checkpoint p53 acts to ensure that the cells have properly duplicated their content before entering mitosis.

+Specifically, when DNA damage is present, ATM and ATR kinases are activated, activating various checkpoint kinases.
+These checkpoint kinases phosphorylate p53, which stimulates the production of different enzymes associated with DNA repair.
+Activated p53 also upregulates p21, which inhibits various cyclin-cdk complexes.
+These cyclin-cdk complexes phosphorylate the Retinoblastoma (Rb) protein, a tumor suppressor bound with the E2F family of transcription factors.
+The binding of this Rb protein ensures that cells do not enter the S phase prematurely; however, if it is not able to be phosphorylated by these cyclin-cdk complexes, the protein will remain, and the cell will be halted in the G1 phase of the cell cycle.

+If DNA is damaged, the cell can also alter the Akt pathway in which BAD is phosphorylated and dissociated from Bcl2, thus inhibiting apoptosis.
+If this pathway is altered by a loss of function mutation in Akt or Bcl2, then the cell with damaged DNA will be forced to undergo apoptosis.
+If the DNA damage cannot be repaired, activated p53 can induce cell death by apoptosis.
+It can do so by activating the p53 upregulated modulator of apoptosis (PUMA).
+PUMA is a pro-apoptotic protein that rapidly induces apoptosis by inhibiting the anti-apoptotic Bcl-2 family members.